Mortal Kombat Publisher WB Interactive Reportedly up for Sale

 This is an interesting time for a sale.
 As CNBC points out, WarnerMedia Chief Executive Officer, John Stankey, is set to take over as AT&T’s new CEO on July 1st.
 During the Morgan Stanley’s Technology, Media & Telecom Conference back in March, he revealed that AT&T is focusing on “portfolio rationalization.”

-AT&T acquisition of Time Warner began in 2016.
+AT&T’s acquisition of Time Warner began in 2016.
 Then CEO Jeff Bewkes said at the time that the deal “dramatically accelerates” Time Warner’s “ability to deliver our great brands and premium content to consumers on a multiplatform basis and to capitalize on the tremendous opportunities created by the growing demand for video content.”
 Bewkes also said that the deal was great news for Time Warner and its shareholders.

 We’ll update our readers when we have more information.